Project FAMOUS: Main results

 Deeply towed geophysical instruments explored the rift valley floor where most of the dives took place.
 These efforts observed the zone of crustal accretion aligned along the center of the valley floor.
 In the FAMOUS area valley floor the accretion zone is marked by several low and elongate volcanic hills about 100–250 m high and 1–2 km long.
 These are bordered by a fissured terrane where the crust is cracked.
 Divers observed that these hills are constructed mainly of pillow lavas that are without sediment cover, indicating they are new or young.
 Sediment covers most of the inner valley floor away from these hills indicating accretion is not taking place beyond the hills.
 Conceptual models suggest that volcanism within the valley floor is cyclic or episodic, with volcanic activity recurring every 5,000 to 10,000 years.
 The observed continuous background seismicity infers that faulting is continual and ongoing.

 In the fracture zones explored by dives and deep towed instruments, shear zones a few meters wide were found.
 These mark the transform faults between adjacent spreading centers and rift valleys.
 Because the fracture zones are up to 10 km wide in places, this observation indicates the shear zone or transform fault, migrates over time within the fracture zone itself.
 The bounding fracture zones, A and B are not orthogonal or perpendicular to the rift valley as is expected for transform faults and spreading ridge connections.
 This has led to the notion that spreading here is oblique to the trend of the rift valley.
 However. the near-bottom and on-bottom observations find that the narrow shear zones are in fact at right angles to the rift valley trend as would be required by plate tectonics.

-The observation of pervasive faulting and fracturing of the crust indicated the spreading center was under tension; thus revealing that the driving force for plate motion was a puling apart of the plates rather than a pushing apart from the mantle below.
+The observation of pervasive faulting and fracturing of the crust indicated the spreading center was under tension; thus revealing that the driving force for plate motion was a pulling apart of the plates rather than a pushing apart from the mantle below.